nickwyl/rasterization-project/README.md

 To view the result, please clone or download this repository and follow the commands:

-1. Navigate to the rasterization-project directory and create a directory called build:
+1. Navigate to the proj directory and create a directory called build:
   ```
-  $ mkdir build
+  $ cd proj; mkdir build
   ```
 2. Use CMake to generate the Makefile/project files needed for compilation inside the build/ directory:
   ```